-The University of Western Australia (UWA) is one of Australia’s leading universities and has an international reputation for excellence in teaching, learning and research.
-The University’s longer-term aim is to be counted among the top 50 universities in the world by 2050, continuing to play a vital role in scholarship and discovery of global significance.
+The University of Western Australia (UWA) is one of Australia’s leading universities, with an international reputation for excellence in teaching, learning and research.
+It aims to be among the top 50 universities in the world by 2050, continuing to play a vital role in scholarship of global significance.

-A dynamic and progressive university, UWA is a member of the prestigious Group of Eight partnership of leading Australian universities.
-UWA was Western Australia’s first university, enrolling its first students in 1913.
-It now has around 21,000 students enrolled across nine faculties – Architecture, Landscape and Visual Arts; Arts, Humanities and Social Sciences; Business; Education; Engineering, Computing and Mathematics; Life and Physical Sciences; Law; Medicine, Dentistry and Health Sciences; and Natural and Agricultural Sciences – and the School of Indigenous Studies.
+A dynamic and progressive institution, UWA is a Group of Eight member, with 26,000 students in eight faculties – Architecture, Landscape and Visual Arts; Arts, Humanities and Social Sciences; Business; Education; Engineering, Computing and Mathematics; Law; Medicine, Dentistry and Health Sciences; Science – and the School of Indigenous Studies.

-With an international reputation for excellence and enterprise, UWA’s strong research culture sees it attract high levels of competitive research funding and outstanding staff.
-High quality teaching and research ensure UWA remains the university of preference for Western Australia’s highest achieving school leavers, as well as attracting high-calibre undergraduate and postgraduate students from around the nation and overseas.
+Known for excellence and enterprise, UWA’s strong research culture attracts high levels of research funding and outstanding staff.
+High quality teaching attracts Western Australia’s top school-leavers.

-The UWA experience is also much more than just a training ground for employment.
-Situated on the Swan River five kilometres from the centre of Perth, UWA is widely acclaimed for its national-heritage listed grounds.
-The campus is renowned for its vibrant social, cultural and sporting life as well as its environmental beauty.
+The UWA experience is more than just training for employment.
+Situated on the Swan River five kilometres from the centre of Perth, UWA is acclaimed for its heritage listed grounds.
+The campus is known for a vibrant social, cultural and sporting life and its beauty.
 UWA students graduate with outstanding skills and knowledge, as well as developing lifelong friends, precious memories, and a sense of achievement that empowers them for the rest of their lives.